factorhouse/rfx/README.md

 Building on top of React contexts offers several advantages compared to re-frame's global state approach:

-- **Component isolation**: Each component can operate within its own RFX context
+- **Component isolation**: Each component can operate within its own instance of RFX
 - **Improved testability**: Components can be tested with specific state configurations
 - **Better developer experience**: More natural integration with React's component model
 - **Tool compatibility**: Easier integration with tools like Storybook

 ### Basic setup

-The `io.factorhouse.rfx.core/RFXContextProvider` provides the RFX context to its children.
+The `io.factorhouse.rfx.core/RFXContextProvider` provides an RFX instance to its children.

 Wrap your root component with an `RFXContextProvider` to get started: